 Saddle Peak Lodge is an authentic destination restaurant.
 It's located in the Santa Monica Hills above Malibu, close to lovely hiking trails.
 Its 100-year-old history is colorful and varied.
 It once was a place where Hollywood's elite could eat dinner in peace.
 Besides having traditional staples like Caesar salad, pork loin, and asparagus, the menu also features rarer meats such as emu, ostrich, venison, and elk.

 California is full of creative types.
-Here are five artsy venues that showcase the talents of local and international artists that vacationers might want to take in a while stepping out from their Malibu luxury house for a time:
+Here are five artsy venues showcasing the talents of local and international artists that vacationers might want to take in a while stepping out from their Malibu luxury house for a time:

 The California Museum of Art Thousand Oaks (CMATO) connects people and their ideas.
-The museum aims to enrich and inspire through exceptional visual arts experiences through exhibitions.
-For instance, one of the current exhibits, Car Culture, by Jonathan Michael Castillo, is the first solo museum exhibition of the artist's work and features his arresting, candid photographs that capture Los Angeles's unique driving culture.
+The museum aims to enrich and inspire exceptional visual arts experiences through exhibitions.
+For instance, one exhibit, Car Culture, by Jonathan Michael Castillo, was the first solo museum exhibition of the artist's work and features his arresting, candid photographs that capture Los Angeles's unique driving culture.

 The Frederick R. Weisman Museum of Art at Pepperdine University was founded in 1992.
 It showcases historical and contemporary art by nationally recognized artists, focusing on California's art.
 Past exhibitions have included Andy Warhol: Life and Legends, Rodin: Muses, Sirens, Lovers, and Wayne Thiebaud: Works on Paper.